Bhutan Visitor Guide

 Gifts/Donations:

-The Bhutanese frown on frivolous gifts for local people, including children, as they are believed to encourage begging which the Bhutanese Government is determined to avoid at all cost.
-The very best gifts are reading glasses of different strengths (readily available from low cost shops), oral hygiene kits (preferably individual kits incl floss, toothbrush, mouthwash, toothpaste, body wash or soap) and functional shoes, or warm clothes.
+The Bhutanese frown on frivolous gifts for local people, including children, as they are believed to encourage begging which the Bhutanese Government is determined to avoid.
+The very best gifts are reading glasses of different strengths (readily available from low-cost shops), oral hygiene kits (preferably individual kits incl floss, toothbrush, mouthwash, toothpaste, body wash or soap); ‘over the counter’ non-prescription medicine products, such as Paracetamol & Strepsils, and functional shoes, or warm clothes.
 These can be left with your guide who will pass them to our charity organizers in Bhutan – The Tarayana Dragons.
 Coloured pencils, pens, paints & pastels are always welcomed however, best to give them to your guide, or other adults to distribute, rather than to the children themselves.
 Stick pins/fluffy koalas are a novelty but of little practical value so best left at home.

 Health & Personal Fitness Requirements: